Green-Software-Foundation/if-docs/docs/developers/how-to-build-plugins.md

 - `Implement`: You should implement `implementation` function.
 It should contains the primary logic to generate outputs.
 - `Validation`: You should define appropriate `zod` schemas or validation functions for both config and inputs.
 This ensures that invalid data is caught early and handled appropriately.
 - `Arithmetic Expressions`: By including configuration, input, and output parameters of the plugin in the `allowArithmeticExpressions` array, you enable dynamic evaluation of mathematical expressions within parameter values.
-This eliminates the need for manual pre-calculation and allows basic mathematical operations to be embedded directly within parameter values in manifest files.
+This eliminates the need for manual pre-calculation and allows basic mathematical operations to be embedded directly within parameter values in IMP files.
 More details [here.](../reference/features.md)
 - `Mapping`: Ensure your plugin correctly handles the mapping of parameters.
 This is essential when working with dynamic input and output configurations.

 ## Step 3: Install your plugin